What is Rufinamide and how is it used?

 Effects Of Rufinamide On Other AEDs

-Population pharmacokinetic analysis of average concentration at steady state of carbamazepine, lamotrigine. phenobarbital, phenytoin, topiramate, and valproate showed that typical rufinamide Cmax levels had little effect on the pharmacokinetics of other AEDs.
+Population pharmacokinetic analysis of average concentration at steady state of carbamazepine, lamotrigine, phenobarbital, phenytoin, topiramate, and valproate showed that typical rufinamide Cavss levels had little effect on the pharmacokinetics of other AEDs.
 Any effects, when they occur, have been more marked in the pediatric population.

 Table 6 summarizes the drug-drug interactions of rufinamide with other AEDs.

 Table 6: Summary of drug-drug interactions of rufinamide with other antiepileptic drugs

 |AED Co-administered||Influence of Rufinamide on AED concentrationa)||Influence of AED on Rufinamide concentration|

 |Carbamazepine||Decrease by 7 to 13% b)||Decrease by 19 to 26% Dependent on dose of carbamazepine|